Goodbye Earl: Music video

 The Chicks and Dennis Franz met backstage at The Rosie O'Donnell Show.
 They discussed the possibility of Franz appearing in one of their future videos.
 Told that he would have to play "a nasty guy," Franz's reply was, "Hey, I've done that before."
 Six months later, however, they asked him to play one of the police officers in the video.
 He replied, "No, no, no. I want to be Earl."
 Franz was cast as Earl and Adrian Pasdar played the other policeman instead.
+Pasdar would later marry the trio's lead singer Natalie Maines in June 2000.

 The music video won both the Academy of Country Music and the Country Music Association Video of the Year Awards in 2000.
 The video was subsequently placed at #6 on CMT's 2004 ranking of the 100 Greatest Music Videos, and #7 on their 2008 revision of the rankings.